cran-task-views/WebTechnologies/WebTechnologies.md

     Computer Vision is a pre-trained service for handling commonly-encountered tasks, while Custom Vision allows you to train your own image recognition model on a custom dataset.
     `r pkg("AzureVision")` provides an interface to both these services.
+- **Google Cloud**:
   - `r pkg("googleComputeEngineR")` interacts with the Google Compute Engine API, and lets you create, start and stop instances in the Google Cloud.
+  - `r pkg("googleCloudStorageR")` interfaces with Google Cloud Storage.
+  - `r pkg("bigrquery")`: An interface to Google's BigQuery.
+  - `r pkg("rrefine")` provides a client for the 'Open Refine' (formerly 'Google Refine') data cleaning service.
+  - `r pkg("gargle")`: An interface to [Google APIs](https://developers.google.com/apis-explorer).
+  - Look in other sections of the Web Technologies task view for packages interfacing other Google products.
 - *Cloud Storage*:
-  `r pkg("googleCloudStorageR")` interfaces with Google Cloud Storage.
   `r pkg("boxr")` is a lightweight, high-level interface for the [box.com API](https://developer.box.com/reference/).
   `r pkg("rdrop2")` is a Dropbox interface that provides access to a full suite of file operations,